srh09/fastapi-marvel/README.md

     export MARVEL_PRIVATE_KEY=''  # Put the API private key here
     ```
     - Every time you edit the .envrc file you will have to type `direnv allow` to leverage the new variables.
 This is a security feature.
-    - Note the database variable names, when you install postgres or any other relational db sqlalchemy is going to use the above variables to connect to the database.
+    - Note the database variable names, when you install postgres or any other relational db, sqlalchemy is going to use the above variables to connect to the database.

 * Next you will have to install a database to your system, I used postgres, it is free and popular and I didn't want to be left out.
 I would suggest downloading and following the instructions [HERE](https://www.postgresql.org/download/).